chhzh123/bril-dev/Lesson8/README.md

 There is one more tricky thing here.
 If the loop to be reordered is the top-level loop, its preheader may be the entry block of the function.
 In this case, we need to separate the block and create a new preheader block for that loop.
 Also, the exit block may also connect with the following blocks, so it needs to be separated as well.

-For programming interface, I allow users to specify which loops to be interchanged and can do mulitple interchanges in one pass.
+For the programming interface, I allow users to specify which loops to be interchanged and can do multiple interchanges in one pass.

 ## Evaluation
-As a golden test example, I tested the three-nested-loop GEMM on my machine, and consider 6 possible loop permutations to see the performance of different traversal orders.
+As a golden test case, I tested the three-nested-loop GEMM on my machine, and consider 6 possible loop permutations to see the performance of different traversal orders.
 I set the matrix size to be 1024x1024, and my CPU is Intel Xeon Silver 4214 with 16.5MB L3 cache.
 ```cpp
 for (int i = 0; i < SIZE; ++i)
     for (int j = 0; j < SIZE; ++j)